 TLI staff and faculty collaborators can assist in developing a research design that will produce useful and appropriate data (quantitative, qualitative, mixed, or observational) to fill the identified gaps in the literature, while maximizing efficiency.
 Please Note: TLI embraces a general workflow, reflected in the structure of this series of meetings, but our staff are open to many different methodologies and philosophies of SoTL work.

 TLI staff can assist in planning for the Institutional Review Board (IRB) submission process and in developing documents regarding human-subjects research.
 We also recommend consultations with the IRB coordinators, who can provide specific advice.

 TLI staff can assist in securing and tracking informed consent, collecting data, and preparing data for analysis in a variety of ways, depending on the nature of the project, timing, and availability.

 TLI staff can assist in data analysis and/or locate and coordinate with collaborators who have requisite expertise, as needed depending on the nature of the project.

 TLI staff can provide any level of assistance with the writing and publication process, from editing and formatting assistance to the drafting or composition of components.

 Getting the Ball Rolling

-This new TLI initiative is transitioning from a pilot phase toward full-scale implementation, so we are looking for faculty members who may have already joined the SoTL Faculty Support Network and are interested in trying out the framework.
 If you are interested in beginning with an initial planning meeting, please complete the form below.
-If you have questions about the program, please contact TLI Special Programs Coordinator Dr. Chris Kilgore at email@example.com.
+If you have questions about the program, please contact TLI Associate Director for the Scholarship of Teaching & Learning, Dr. Chris Kilgore, at firstname.lastname@example.org.

 The incubator program is currently supporting the following faculty and their projects: